Forcing theory for transverse trajectories of surface homeomorphisms: First applications

 \subsection{Transitive maps of surfaces of genus $0$}

 In \cite{H1}, Handel prove that a transitive orientation preserving homeomorphism $f$ of $\S^2$ with at least three fixed points, but finitely many, has infinitely many periodic orbits: more precisely the number of periodic points of period $n$ for some iterate of $f$ grows exponentially in $n$.
-We will improve this result as follows:
+We will improve this result as follows, with Theorem \ref{th: H_intro} of the introduction:

 \begin{theorem} Let $f:\S^2\to\S^2$ be an orientation preserving homeomorphism such that the complement of the fixed point set is not an annulus.
 If $f$ is topologically transitive then the number of periodic points of period $n$ for some iterate of $f$ grows exponentially in $n$.
 Moreover, the entropy of $f$ is positive.\end{theorem}